DataDog/hiring-engineers/answers.md

 Have [Postman API](https://www.postman.com/) client installed

-We will be using Docker, so before moving forward, we need to make sure we have docker up and running on our environment.
+We will be using Docker, so before moving forward, we need to make sure we have docker up and running in our environment.
 If this is your first time with docker, [check their website and follow the installation instructions](https://docs.docker.com/get-docker/), it's super simple.